Live Sports Advertising: A Guide to Ads & Opportunities | Basis

 The digital evolution of live sports broadcasts goes beyond individual devices.

 More and more fans are watching the game on digital platforms, particularly bigger screens like CTV.
-Sports viewership on YouTube’s connected TV app grew by 30% in 2024—a clear signal that connected TV (CTV) is becoming a major player in sports advertising.
+Sports viewership on YouTube’s connected TV app grew by 30% in 2024—a clear signal that connected TV (CTV) has become a major player in sports advertising.

 But the real secret weapon for advertisers may be resting in your pocket (or your hand) right now: smartphones.
 Sports broadcasts present a unique cross-platform marketing opportunity, with viewers often using second screens to look up players and team statistics, use social media to engage with others, watch other games on a separate device, place bets, and more—all while watching live sports at home.